stevehopkinson/modules-challenge/README.md

 1. Clone this repository to your computer.

-2. Run `node server.js` from the repository directory to run the server.
+2. Run `node server.js` from the repository directory to start the server.

 ### Description